 - a.
 Conditional rezoning and TCZ applications must contain conditions which propose greater restrictions on development and use of the property than would apply in the corresponding general use district, and this UDO.
 The conditions may specify the use or uses prohibited or the use or uses allowed, including the maximum number of dwelling units and all development regulations which are requested for the property submitted for rezoning; however, the requested use or uses must be permitted in the corresponding general use district. - b.
 All those regulations which apply to the corresponding general use zoning district are the minimum requirements in the conditional district. - c.
 The City Council may accept zoning conditions that alter the maximum block standards in Sec.
 8.3.2., the stub streets standards in Sec.
 8.3.4.C. and the driveway standard for Residential Uses, Mixed Use and Nonresidential Uses in Sec.
 8.3.5.C.2. and 3.
+No such zoning conditions shall be accepted for applications within the -TOD unless the means of providing for safe, efficient and convenient vehicular, bicycle and pedestrian circulation are demonstrated in a site plan, rendering or other image included with the conditional rezoning application per Sec.
+10.2.4.D.2.q.
 Such zoning conditions may be approved by the City Council when the offered zoning conditions provide for safe, efficient and convenient vehicular and pedestrian access within developments and between adjacent developments and do not adversely affect traffic congestion.
-When these zoning conditions are included, the application shall be accompanied by additional information addressing how safe, efficient, and convenient vehicular and pedestrian access within developments and between adjacent developments is being achieved. - d.
-Zoning conditions associated with a lot line common to the subject property and an adjacent property shall reference the Deed Book/Page Number or recorded Book of Maps/Page Number of the associated adjacent property.
+When these zoning conditions are included, the application shall be accompanied by additional information addressing how safe, efficient, and convenient vehicular and pedestrian access within developments and between adjacent developments is being achieved.

-- e.
+- d.
+Zoning conditions associated with a lot line common to the subject property and an adjacent property shall reference the Deed Book/Page Number or recorded Book of Maps/Page Number of the associated adjacent property. - e.
 Exclusionary conditions which discriminate based on race or religion, specify ownership status or a minimum value of improvements shall not be submitted as a part of the petition. - f.
 No condition shall be submitted that proposes to regulate right-of-way reimbursement values or prohibit submittal of a traffic impact analysis.
 Any condition that prohibits street access or public street connections or extensions shall comply with subsection c above. - g.
 Site plans, renderings or other images may be submitted as part of the conditional rezoning application provided all elements of the site plan, rendering or image graphically illustrate the written text of the conditions in which case the written zoning conditions shall remain as the controlling instrument. - h.
 No condition may be made part of the petition which specifies the establishment and protection of tree conservation areas or tree protection areas unless the condition ensures that 100% of the critical root zones of trees proposed for protection and located on the subject rezoned property shall also be undisturbed areas. - i.
-No condition may be made part of the petition which specifies the authorization or consideration of a Design Alternate. - j.
-No variance shall be allowed to a zoning condition that is approved in conjunction with a conditional rezoning or TCZ.
+No condition may be made part of the petition which specifies the authorization or consideration of a Design Alternate. - No variance shall be allowed to a zoning condition that is approved in conjunction with a conditional rezoning or TCZ.